 We provide comprehensive and personal advice on all questions regarding your individual Quality Management System (QMS).
 We check which Standard Operating Procedures (SOPs) and further documents you need and how to best implement them.

 Support in setting up a QMS

-We conduct a requirements analysis for your study, identify the critical work processes, and prepare a risk assessment that highlights any gaps in the QMS and offers suggestions for improvement.
-We assist in the creation and management of Standard Operating Procedures (SOPs).
-For this purpose we rely on a library of standardised SOPs, which only need to be adapted to the needs of the research group.
-The QMS solution "orca" is the ideal tool for this.
+We conduct a requirements analysis for your study to identify the critical work processes.
+We prepare a risk assessment to highlight any gaps in the QMS and offer suggestions for improvement.
+We assist in the creation and management of Standard Operating Procedures (SOPs) and train your study team members.

 Auditing and improving existing QMS